jeka-dev/jeka/README.md

   JeKa can execute entire Java applications of any kind and size directly from their Git repository.

-  Simply commit or tag your repository to release your application.
+  Simply commit or tag repository to publish application.

 - **Make Java fun for newcomers**

   Say goodbye to learning legacy build tools and grappling with JDKs when starting with Java.

-  Write directly Java code that can be build and executed from anywhere with minimal or zero setup.
+  Write directly Java code that can be built and executed from anywhere with minimal or zero setup.

 - **Centralize build logic**

-  Centralize build and CI/CD logic for shared use and extension across projects within the organization.
+  Define project build and CI/CD logic in one place, and reuse accross all your organization.

 ## Examples`